ZiyadMoh/Phone-Book-System/README.md

 Faisal  | 6666666666
 Layla  | 7777777777

-.If the is found return the name, else return that the inputted number is not found.  <br />
+.
+If the is found return the name, else return that the inputted number is not found.  <br />

-.If the inputted number was more or less than 10 digits.
+.
+If the inputted number was more or less than 10 digits.
 Return that the number is invalid. <br />

 <b>3- Addional features:</b> <br />